g-eoj/ssu_preserves/README.md

     2016-12-07 00:21:09.591180: Step 19000: Validation accuracy = 90.0%

 Generally you want 'Validation accuracy' to stay similar to 'Train accuray' and 'Cross entropy' to have a decreasing trend (allowing for some noise).
-If this isn't happening try changing one or more of the following parameters in retrain.py: 'test_batch_size' or 'learning_rate'.
+If this isn't happening try changing one or more of the following parameters in retrain.py: 'train_batch_size' or 'learning_rate'.

 If 'Cross entropy' is still decreasing when retraining ends you may want to increase the value of 'how_many_training_steps'.